rfleischer93/Feeding-preferences-microbiota-and-immunity-in-vampire-bats/README.md

 # Feeding-preferences-microbiota-and-immunity-in-vampire-bats

-This repository contains R code and data for our manuscript (submitted):
+This repository contains R code and data for our manuscript:

 "Gut microbial shifts in vampire bats linked to immunity due to changed diet in human disturbed landscapes"